-The OfficeServ 7100 is a self-configuring system.
-This means that immediately after applying power, the OfficeServ 7100 reads the types and locations of all installed interface cards and keysets and assigns default data to them.
+The OfficeServ 7030 is a self-configuring system.
+This means that immediately after applying power, the OfficeServ 7030 reads the types and locations of all installed interface cards and keysets and assigns default data to them.
 This data provides for system operation within a few minutes after applying power.
 All trunks and stations are assigned three digit numbers according to the default numbering plan.
 This numbering plan is flexible and may be changed to suit customer requirements.
 The installing technician customizes this default data to meet the end user's requirements.
-The system comes up default in a 4 CO line by 8 station squared configuration, with Caller ID enabled and 4 ports of voicemail/auto attendant.
+The system comes up default in a 4 CO line by 8 station squared configuration, with Caller ID enabled and 2 ports of voicemail/auto attendant.
+Voicemail ports require a license key.